TechLadies/pre-bootcamp-workshop2-2019/part2/lesson2.md

     });
     ```

-3. Save the file
+3. Save the file.
-4. Open up your Terminal (or Command Prompt in Windows)
+4. Open up your Terminal (or Command Prompt in Windows).
 5. Change directory to the folder where you kept the file.
 6. Type: